Include Pets in Your Spring Cleaning Routine

 For any potty-on-the-floor or furniture clean-up, tend to the accident pronto!
 Absorb as much of the moisture as possible with old towels – being careful to blot instead of rub – before applying a cleaning solution like BISSELL’s foaming Pet Carpet & Upholstery Cleaner ($4.99) from the Pet Inspired™ line.

-If accidents are common on carpets and upholstery, consider purchasing a SpotBot® Pet ($139.99), which is a portable deep cleaner that gives pet owners the freedom to walk away from messes while it does all the work.
+If accidents are common on carpets and upholstery, consider purchasing a SpotBot® Pet ($139.99), which is a portable carpet cleaner that gives pet owners the freedom to walk away from messes while it does all the work.

 Now that snow and ice have melted (hopefully) and buds are ready to bloom, give your yard and patio a good once-over to check for things you wouldn’t want your pet to get hold of.
 Eliminate trash or debris that has blown into the yard, pick up any dead critters that your pet might want to roll in, and look for cracks or holes in the fence or screen to prevent Fido or Fluffy from escaping.